 The demand for digital goods has resulted in the explosive growth of online marketplaces devoted to selling game codes.
 One of the benefits of there being so many of these websites is that there are plenty of other options if you have reservations concerning one.
 Though with any site, it’s important to practice due diligence, as there could be hidden issues that could pose problems later down the line.

 Gamivo is one of the newer sites to grace the already competitive market.
-It mainly sells codes for PC games, gift cards, gaming subscription cards, software licenses, and even preorders.
-The site also offers a service called Smart, which charges a small fee every month in exchange for certain perks like buyer protection, customer service live chat, giveaways, and discounts.
+It mainly sells codes for PC games, gift cards, gaming subscription cards, software licenses, and preorders.
+The site also offers a service called Smart, which charges a small fee every month in exchange for perks like buyer protection, customer service live chat, giveaways, and discounts.

 According to a representative from Gamivo, “keys are sold by merchants who are verified before being allowed to set up their offers on Gamivo.”
 They added that keys are “provided by official resellers and distributors.”
 In some cases, Gamivo asks for ID verification after your first purchase, and a Gamivo rep said they don’t store any “sensitive information.”

 In terms of both legitimacy and safety, Gamivo seems to be one of the more polarizing marketplaces.
 At the time of this writing, its Trust Pilot average rating is 4.2 out of 5, with over 17,000 reviews, yet it has a surprisingly low excellent rating of 75% and a high bad rating of 17%.